nwneisen/mke-docs/content/docs/operations/gpu.md

 ## Configuration

 GPU support is disabled by default.
-To enable GPU support, you must configure the `gpu` section of the MKE configuration file.
+To enable GPU support, configure the `gpu` section of the MKE configuration file:

 ```yaml
 gpu: